-4 DISCUSSION: A BREATHING BLR
+4 DISCUSSION : A BREATHING BLR

-The 13 yr ground-based spectroscopic monitoring campaign of the nearby Seyfert 1 galaxy NGC 5548 indicates that the broad H $\beta$ line EW is time variable, changing by more than a factor of 2 on time-scales less than a typical observing season ( $\approx 200$ d) (lower panel of Fig. 1).
-Indeed the measured broad H $\beta$ line EW, which is a measure of the continuum reprocessing efficiency of the lineemitting gas for this line, is found to be inversely correlated with continuum level, such that the largest EWs are found during low continuum states.
-The line EW is related to the effective emissionline responsivity $\eta{\rm eff}$ via equation (2), which indicates that a timevariable line EW is to be expected if $\eta{\rm eff} \neq 1$ .
-If even after accounting for the effects of geometric dilution $\eta{\rm eff} \approx 1$ , then following equation (2) the reprocessing efficiency for a particular line will remain approximately constant (i.e. EW(line) ≈ constant, i.e. no intrinsic Baldwin effect).
-Since EW(H $\beta$ ) is found to be inversely correlated with continuum level in NGC 5548 (an intrinsic Baldwin effect for $H\beta$ ), the effective responsivity must be less than 1 for this line.
+The 13 yr ground-based spectroscopic monitoring campaign of the nearby Seyfert 1 galaxy NGC 5548 indicates that the broad H $\beta$ line EW is time-variable, changing by more than a factor of 2 on timescales less than a typical observing season (≈ 200 days) (lower panel of Figure 1).
+Indeed the measured broad H $\beta$ line EW, which is a measure of the continuum reprocessing efficiency of the line-emitting gas for this line, is found to be inversely correlated with continuum level, such that the largest EWs are found during low continuum states.
+The line EW is related to the effective emission-line responsivity $\eta{\text{eff}}$ via equation 2, which indicates that a time-variable line EW is to be expected if $\eta{\text{eff}} \neq 1$ .
+If even after accounting for the effects of geometric dilution $\eta{\text{eff}} \approx 1$ , then following equation 2 the re-processing efficiency for a particular line will remain approximately constant (ie. EW(line)≈ constant, ie. no intrinsic Baldwin effect).
+Since EW(H $\beta$ ) is found to be inversely correlated with continuum level in NGC 5548 (an intrinsic Baldwin effect for H $\beta$ ), the effective responsivity must be less than 1 for this line.

-We note here that the inverse correlation found between ionizing continuum flux and the emission-line reprocessing efficiency is a key prediction (and a major success) of photoionization model calculations (e.g. Korista & Goad 2004, their figs 3 and 4).
-Specifically, Korista & Goad (2004) found that for the hydrogen and helium recombination lines the local (in situ) emission-line responsivity $\eta$ increases towards lower hydrogen ionizing continuum fluxes independent of any assumed geometry.
-Thus, in the absence of those effects which act to reduce the emission-line responsivity (e.g. geometric dilution), photoionization models predict that locally the emission-line responsivity $\eta$ will increase as the ionizing continuum flux decreases (i.e. $\eta = \eta(L{\text{cont}}(t))$ , e.g. Fig. 2, cf. solid and dashed black lines).
+We note here that the inverse correlation found between ionising continuum flux and the emission-line re-processing efficiency is a key prediction (and a major success) of photoionisation model calculations (e.g. Korista and Goad 2004, their Figures 3 and 4).
+Specifically, Korista and Goad (2004) found that for the hydrogen and helium recombination lines the local (in-situ) emission-line responsivity $\eta$ increases toward lower hydrogen ionising continuum fluxes independent of any assumed geometry.
+Thus in the absence of those effects which act to reduce the emission-line responsivity (e.g. geometric dilution), photoionisation models predict that locally the emission-line responsivity $\eta$ will increase as the ionising continuum flux decreases (ie. $\eta = \eta(L{\text{cont}}(t))$ , e.g. Figure 2, cf. solid and dashed black lines).

-A key goal of this work was to determine how the properties of the driving continuum light curve (i.e. its amplitude and characteristic time-scale), observational bias (e.g. light-curve duration and sampling pattern) and choice of BLR geometry, contribute to the measured emission-line responsivity $\eta{\rm eff}$ .
-To isolate these effects from those caused by changes in the local gas physics arising from ionizing continuum flux variations, we have assumed a radial surface emissivity distribution which is a power law in radius and a locally linear response approximation for a BLR with fixed inner and outer boundaries.
-For a power-law radial surface emissivity distribution, $F(r) \propto r^{\gamma}$ , $\eta(r) = -(\gamma/2) = \text{const.}$ , $\forall r$ .
+A key goal of the present work was to determine how the properties of the driving continuum light-curve (ie. its amplitude and characteristic timescale), observational bias (e.g. light-curve duration and sampling pattern) and choice of BLR geometry, contribute to the measured emission-line responsivity $\eta{\text{eff}}$ .
+To isolate these effects from those caused by changes in the local gas physics arising from ionising continuum flux variations, we have assumed a radial surface emissivity distribution which is a power-law in radius and a locally-linear response approximation for a BLR with fixed inner and outer boundaries.
+For a power-law radial surface emissivity distribution, $F(r) \propto r^{\gamma}$ , $\eta(r) = -(\gamma/2) =$ constant, $\forall r$ .
 While locally the radial surface emissivity increases with continuum level, it does so by the same amount everywhere.
-Thus, the radial dependence, if not the absolute value of the radial surface emissivity distribution, is the same and thus the instantaneous responsivity-weighted radius is constant in time.
-Since both the radial line responsivity and responsivity-weighted radius are constant $\forall r, t$ , such a broadline region cannot breathe (the characteristic emission-line response amplitude and delay are constant in time).
-Thus, for these models, we do not expect to find a correlation between BLR size and continuum state nor an inverse correlation between the emission-line responsivity $\eta{\rm eff}$ and continuum state.
+Thus the radial dependence, if not the absolute value of the radial surface emissivity distribution, is the same and thus the instantaneous responsivity-weighted radius is constant in time.
+Since both the radial line responsivity and responsivity-weighted radius are constant $\forall r, t$ , such a broad-line region cannot breathe (the characteristic emission-line response amplitude and delay are constant in time).
+Thus for these models we do not expect to find a correlation between BLR size and continuum state nor an inverse correlation between the emission-line responsivity $\eta{\rm eff}$ and continuum state.